apache/comdev-site/source/newcommitter.md

         to Secretary, as the form contains Personally Identifiable Information that should be kept private.

-        3. When you complete the iCLA form, be sure to include in the form the Apache [Project] project and choose a unique Apache ID.
-Look to see if your preferred ID is already taken at https://people.apache.org/committer-index.html This will allow the Secretary to notify the PMC when your iCLA has been recorded.
+        3. When you complete the ICLA form, be sure to include in the form the Apache [Project] project and choose a unique Apache ID.
+Look to see if your preferred ID is already taken at https://people.apache.org/committer-index.html This will allow the Secretary to notify the PMC when your ICLA has been recorded.

-    When recording of your iCLA is noted, you will receive a follow-up message with the next steps for establishing you as a committer.
+    When recording of your ICLA is noted, you will receive a follow-up message with the next steps for establishing you as a committer.